-It is important to note that costs of converting garages to bedrooms vary, and it certainly isn’t for everyone.
+It is important to note that the costs of converting garages to bedrooms vary, and it certainly isn’t for everyone.
 If you’re considering converting your garage into a bedroom, read on to learn about the important factors you need to take into account before ripping out your garage doors.

 Last but not least, you also need to assess the effect of your garage conversion on the value of your home.
 The change in real estate value will vary depending on your location.
 But if you live in a neighborhood where every home has a garage, then removing your garage entirely will definitely be unfavorable.
 Talk to your household and see if losing the space for your car and garage stuff, as well as slashing some dollars off your home’s real estate value, is a fair trade for an extra bedroom.
 If it is, then it’s time to start planning for your garage conversion project.

 Depending on the size of your garage and the amount of redesign work, the costs can vary.
 It’s safe to say, however, that it will cost roughly half of what a home extension would.

 Aside from financial considerations, some legal issues must also be worked out.
 California-based attorney explains that garage conversions resulting in new bedrooms need to comply with specific technical and legal standards that garages are not subject to.
-For instance, most local building codes have set rules on how much window space must be allotted for livable areas, minimum ceiling heights, heating requirements, lighting considerations, and minimum spacing standards for outlets.
+For instance, most local building codes have set rules on how much window space must be allotted for livable areas.
+They also cover minimum ceiling heights, heating requirements, lighting considerations, and minimum spacing standards for outlets.
 Ensure that you get the proper building permits at your city or municipal hall before starting any construction work to avoid any legal trouble.

-It’s best to protect the concrete floor with a polythene or paint-on damp-proof membrane before laying down your insulation, which garage floors do not have by default.
-Try using chipboard sheets or rolled out multi-foil laminate insulation to keep your floors from getting too chilly.
-From there, you can set your choice of finished flooring.
+It’s best to protect the concrete floor with polythene or paint-on damp-proof membrane.
+You should do this before laying down your insulation, which garage floors do not have by default.
+Try using chipboard sheets or rolled-out multi-foil laminate insulation to keep your floors from getting too chilly.
+From there, you can set your choice of the finished flooring.